Near-to mid-IR spectral purity transfer with a tunable frequency comb: methanol frequency metrology over a record frequency span: Frequency measurement uncertainty budget

 The reader is referred to Refs. \cite{santagata2019high,tran2019widely} for a detailed description of the line positions uncertainty budget.
-We only briefly list here the systematic effects and associated uncertainties: (i) we estimate a conservative upper bound on the frequency shift resulting from gas lens effects, wavefront-curvature-induced residual Doppler shifts, the second-order Doppler shift, Zeeman effects, black-body radiation shifts and the photon recoil doublet to be 5 kHz and take this as the corresponding uncertainty; (ii) we assign a conservative 2 kHz systematic uncertainty to the inaccuracy of our model for the line shape (see below); (iii) our 0.02 Pa pressure measurement accuracy and the 5\% specified accuracy of the power meter result in pressure- and power-shift-induced systematic uncertainties of $\sim$0.1 kHz and $\sim$0.5 kHz respectively (pressure and power fluctuations respectively smaller than 0.02 Pa and 10\% during a scan and from one to another result in frequency fluctuations of <0.1 kHz and $\sim$1 kHz respectively which contribute to our statistical uncertainty); (iv) the 1 Hz uncertainty on the mid-IR frequency scale is dominated by the $4\times 10^{-14}$ uncertainty on the LNE-SYRTE frequency reference value $\nu_{\text{ref}}$ used to retrieve the absolute frequency scale using Equation (\ref{eq_4}).
+We only briefly list here the systematic effects and associated uncertainties: (i) we estimate a conservative upper bound on the frequency shift resulting from gas lens effects, wavefront-curvature-induced residual Doppler shifts, the second-order Doppler shift, Zeeman effects, black-body radiation shifts and the photon recoil doublet to be 5 kHz and take this as the corresponding uncertainty; (ii) we assign a conservative 2 kHz systematic uncertainty to the inaccuracy of our model for the line shape (see below); (iii) our 0.02 Pa pressure measurement accuracy and the 5\% specified accuracy of the power meter result in pressure- and power-shift-induced systematic uncertainties of $\sim$0.1 kHz and $\sim$0.5 kHz respectively\cite{santagata2019high} (pressure and power fluctuations respectively smaller than 0.02 Pa and 10\% during a scan and from one to another result in frequency fluctuations of <0.1 kHz and $\sim$1 kHz respectively which are already included in our statistical uncertainty); (iv) the 1 Hz uncertainty on the mid-IR frequency scale is dominated by the $4\times 10^{-14}$ uncertainty on the LNE-SYRTE frequency reference value $\nu_{\text{ref}}$ used to retrieve the absolute frequency scale using Equation (\ref{eq_4}).

 We use the three unambiguously assigned highest intensity lines shown in FIG. \ref{fig_2}(a) to determine the systematic uncertainty resulting from the inaccuracy of our model for the line shape (point (ii) above).
-We fit averaged pairs of up and down scans with the sum of the spectral line shape described in Appendix \ref{app_C} and a polynomial of order $k$ with $k$ ranging from 2 to 5.
-For all averaged spectra, we find the standard deviation of the four frequencies resulting from the corresponding fits to be less that 2 kHz, which we take as our conservative systematic uncertainty.
+We fit each averaged pair of up and down scans with the sum of the spectral line shape described in Appendix \ref{app_C} and a polynomial of order $k$ with $k$ ranging from 2 to 5.
+For all such averaged pairs, we find the standard deviation of the four frequencies resulting from the corresponding fits to be less that 2 kHz, which we take as our conservative systematic uncertainty.